TreeHouse Foods

 TreeHouse Foods Inc. is a multinational food processing company specializing in producing private label packaged foods headquartered in Oak Brook, Illinois.
 Created in 2005 and consisting entirely of acquisitions, in 2010 the company had sales of $2 billion and employed over 4,000 people at 20 facilities.
 Food Processing magazine named TreeHouse Foods their 2010 Processor of the Year, calling them "the biggest company you never heard of".
 In 2015, the company was the 37th-largest food and beverage company in North America.
 In 2018, TreeHouse Foods was ranked No. 446 on the Fortune 500 list.
 In 2020, it dropped to No. 552 into the Fortune 1000 list.

+In November 2025, Treehouse agreed to be taken private by Industrial F&B Investments III—a part of Investindustrial, a European investment group—in an all-cash deal worth almost $1.2 billion.
+The deal was expected to close in Q1 2026.

 History

 In 2005, Dean Specialty Foods was spun off from Dean Foods as Bay Valley Foods, LLC, a division of TreeHouse Foods, Inc. In June of that year, TreeHouse Foods started trading on the New York Stock Exchange with a ticker of THS.

 Michelle Obama was a member of the board of directors from 2005 through 2007.

+On October 22 2024, Treehouse foods recalled over 100 varieties of frozen pre-made waffle and pancake products.